aryopg/vaxformer/README.md

 ├── scripts                                       # Scripts to start runs │   ├── netmhcpan/
 │   │   ├── netmhcpan_allele_scores.sh            # Script to run netMHCpan scoring for peptide files
+│   │   ├── compute_hits_from_peptides.py         # Script to compute netMHCpan hits and scores from peptides
 │   │   ├── generate_peptides_from_sequences.py   # Script to generate peptides from sequences
 │   ├── slurm/                                    # Slurm scripts for training and sampling runs │   ├── sample.py                                 # Script to run sampling with a model of choice